Inductees

 Categories: Class of 2017

-• Bell began officiating high school basketball in 1975, moved on to NAIA and NJCAA games in 1979, and first officiated Division I and II games in 1981
+• Began officiating high school basketball (1975), moved on to NAIA and NJCAA games (1979), and first officiated Division I and II games (1981)

-• She officiated the 1996 Olympic Games in Atlanta
+• Officiated the Olympic Games in Atlanta (1996)

-• In 1991, Bell was named Naismith College Women’s Basketball Official of the Year by the Atlanta Tipoff Club
+• Naismith College Women’s Basketball Official of the Year by the Atlanta Tipoff Club (1991)

-• She is the Coordinator of Women’s Basketball Officials for six different conferences (Atlantic Sun, OVC, SEC, Southland, SWAC, Sunbelt)
+• Coordinator of Women’s Basketball Officials for six different conferences (Atlantic Sun, OVC, SEC, Southland, SWAC, Sunbelt)

-• In 1990, Bell officiated the World Championships held in Malaysia
+• Officiated the World Championships held in Malaysia (1990)

-• In 2012, Bell was inducted into the Georgia Sports Hall of Fame
+• Inducted into the Georgia Sports Hall of Fame (2012)

 Sally Bell